 ODC's Leadership Team reviews the EMS at defined intervals to ensure its continuing suitability, adequacy and effectiveness.
 The management review of the Environmental Management System ensures that these objectives are achieved.
-The document provided to management for review includes ISO 14001 and 9001 requirements.

 Each year, ODC undertakes an 'adequacy and effectiveness' review of radiation protection mechanisms (MC 2.8.2(i)) which is reported in the annual LM1 Report.